ben-biddington/xp-mode/README.md

 # Configuration

-After installation you have the `~/.xp-mode` directory.
-It contains a `people` file.
+After installation you have a `~/.xp-mode/people` file.

-Add authors in the `people` file, for example:
+Add authors to it in this format:

 ```
 Ben; ben.biddington@gmail.com